Cheboiganing (Cheboygan) History

 Although Burt Lake in northern Michigan is named for surveyor William Austin Burt, who measured the land in the mid-1800s, the Anishinaabeg who lived there for many centuries knew it as zhiibaa’igan, an inland passage, and they lived at neyaashi, the point which reached into the lake creating a small bay.
 As the Cheboiganing (Burt Lake*) Band of Ottawa and Chippewa Indians continues to seek federal recognition, the story of how the land was burned and transferred is a part of history that must be remembered.
+The Burt Lake Band and artist, Andrea Carlson, have a multi-year exhibit at the University of Michigan’s Museum of Art that you can also visit online to see (and hear) more about the Band’s story.
 On the morning of October 15, 1900 nineteen homes were burned down in an act of legalized arson and the Anishinaabe families living there were forcibly relocated in what was known as the Burt Lake Burn Out.
-Facts about that history can be found here http://www.burtlakeband.org/#about and in the stories of Bill Dunlop’s memoir, The Indians of Hungry Hollow.

 Zhiibaa’iganing Anishinaabeg omaa